A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Structure

 \subsection{Estimation}

-Model is estimated by optimizing a learning objective function with stochastic gradient descent.
-The objective is to minimize a loss function, which is the average of negative log-likelihood plus a regularization term for the p-norm of the neural network weights (Eqn. \ref{eqn:objective}) to prevent the model from over-fitting.
+The model is estimated by optimizing an objective function with stochastic gradient descent.
+The goal is to minimize a loss function, which is the average of negative log-likelihood plus a regularization term for the p-norm of neural network weights (Eqn. \ref{eqn:objective}) to prevent the model from over-fitting.

-TasteNet-MNL is trained in an integrated fashion through back-propagation.
-Unknown parameters to estimate include neural network weights ($\bm{w}$) and unknown coefficients in the MNL module ($\bm{\beta}^{MNL}$).
+TasteNet-MNL is trained in an integrated fashion through back-propagation using Adam, one of the most successful stochastic gradient descent algorithms for neural network training \citep{kingma2014adam}.
+Parameters to estimate include neural network weights ($\bm{w}$) and unknown coefficients in the MNL module ($\bm{\beta}^{MNL}$).